jkuy223/BSE-Smart-Mirror_Template_Portfolio/index.md

   - For my second milestone I have added more modules that do actions like connect people to my wifi or ask trivia questions.
   - I also setup the correct time and weather from the base template.
-  -The third party module integration was diffucult as I had trouble with the code and certain modules.
+  - The third party module integration was diffucult as I had trouble with the code and certain modules.
 I got through this by refering   to the base code at all times to make sure I wasn't messing up the main code.
   - The third party modules got easier to integrate the more I added as the process is usally the same.
   - I now have to just add on the actual mirror on the display and make sure the smart part of the mirror is visable through the mirror.